 The Butcher Build Guide “Fresh meat!”

-Welcome to our guide for The Butcher, a Melee Assassin Warrior in Heroes of the Storm.
+Welcome to our guide for The Butcher, a Melee Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 1. The Butcher's Overview

 The Butcher is a melee Assassin who utilizes his Fresh Meat mechanic to grow drastically in power as a match progresses.
 The early part of the match should consist of The Butcher trying to complete the quest portion of Fresh Meat as soon as possible.
 This increase in Attack Damage and Attack Speed provide a huge power spike to The Butcher.
 His Basic Attacks hit incredibly hard, providing him with very high sustained damage.
 With the help of Furnace Blast however, he is also able to deal extremely high AoE burst damage.
 Crowd control and focus fire from the enemy team pose the biggest threats, since both inhibit his ability to heal with Butcher's Brand, his only defensive ability.

 - Extremely vulnerable to burst damage and crowd control, including Blinds

 - Multiple ways for enemy Heroes to negate both of his Heroic abilities

 - If he is unable to use Basic Attacks on on the target marked with Butcher's Brand, he will fall very quickly in team fights

 - Losing Fresh Meat on death can make it difficult to recover

 - Usually requires a team composition to be built around him